-To avoid these concerns, we employ a different identification strategy, pioneered by Boller and Scott Morton (2020).
-We use the addition of a stock j in the S&P500 as a treatment shock to the common ownership weights of its industry competitors i that are already in the S&P500.
+to the common ownership weights of its industry competitors i that are already in the S&P 500.
 The addition does not cause a change in ownership of these index incumbent competitors; their institutional ownership and block ownership is unaffected.
 However, as Boller and Scott Morton (2020) show (and as we confirm in our own analysis), the common ownership weights κ{ij} the investors of these competitors i put on their newly added rival j do change, simply as a result of their investors adding the index entrant to their portfolios.
-We investigate to what extent the structure of the treated firms' executive pay packages changes when compared to control firms that are unaffected by the same index inclusion because they are not in the same industry as the newly included firm.37
+We investigate to what extent the structure of the treated firms' executive pay packages changes when compared to control firms that are unaffected by the same index inclusion because they are not in the same industry as the newly included firm.29

-For illustration, consider an industry with three firms (A, B, and C), two of which (A and B) are already in the S&P500.
+For illustration, consider an industry with three firms (A, B, and C), two of which (A and B) are already in the S&P 500.
 When C is added to the index, index funds that already own shares in A and B will be forced to buy shares in C as well.
 As a result, both A and B will experience an increase in common ownership weights, whereas control firms outside the industry do not experience a change in common ownership weights.
 C is excluded from the analysis.
-Given the dearth of theoretical guidance, our empirical implementation is agnostic about the particular mergers, and Russell index reconstitutions.
-We do not use any of the identification techniques they scrutinize.
+Given the dearth of theoretical guidance, our empirical implementation is agnostic about the particular functional form by which shareholders' economic interests in the newly added competitor change.
+We limit ourselves to testing if there is an effect of a treatment with regards to whether common ownership increases.